MasterKale/IAmDocumentation/Setting up Mint for Productivity.md

 Each section is pretty much self-contained.
 None of them really rely on any of the others.
 In a sense this guide could also be seen as a compendium of mini-tutorials for installing and configuring various programs and features within Ubuntu-based distros.
 There are some Mint-specific references throughout, though, so don't be alarmed if you can't find something in a non-Mint distro.

+**Take heed!** I've opted for the XFCE version of Mint.
+If some of these commands fail, you might be using a non-XFCE environment.
+I'll try and make a note of when you might run into an issue because of this.

 ## Update Mint completely